jameel-maayah/invisiGAN/README.md

 # invisiGAN

 ## Abstract
-We propose a methodology to embed binary sequences into the output of generative AI models, in particular Generative Adversarial Networks (GANs)[1], in ways imperceptible to the eye and resilient to image compression.
+We propose a methodology to embed binary sequences into the output of generative AI models, in particular Generative Adversarial Networks (GANs)[1], in ways imperceptible to the eye.
 Our technique conditions the generator network on a bit vector in addition to random noise, and the generator’s primary loss gradient will be supplied by the discriminator network.
-In addition, we incorporate a third “probe” network that attempts to decode the binary vector encoded by images (both original and compressed) created by the generator.
+In addition, we incorporate a third “probe” network that attempts to decode the binary vector encoded by images created by the generator.
 This gives us a secondary training target, namely the accurate recovery of the original binary sequence.
 The job of the generator is to balance the “readability” of generated images whilst preserving its approximation of the original dataset.

 We would like to opt in for the Outstanding Project award.